platformsh/platformsh-docs/src/development/troubleshoot.md

 ## Slow or failing build (or deployment)

-Build that take long time or fail is a common problem.
-Most of the time it's related to application issue and they can be hard to troubleshoot without guidance.
+Builds that take long time or fail is a common problem.
+Most of the time it's related to an application issue and they can be hard to troubleshoot without guidance.

 Here are a few tips that can help you solve the issues you are experiencing.